rwijtvliet/portfolyo/docs/core/pfline.rst

 We can turn one kind of portfolio line into another kind, by multiplying with or division by the correct (third) kind.

-* Concrete, these are the possibilities:
+* Concrete, because price * volume = revenue, we have these possibilities:

-   - Multiplying a flat volume portfolio line with a flat price portfolio line results in a flat revenue portfolio line.
+   - Multiplying a volume portfolio line with a price portfolio line results in a revenue portfolio line.

-   - Dividing a flat revenue portfolio line by a flat price portfolio line results in a flat volume portfolio line.
+   - Dividing a revenue portfolio line by a price portfolio line results in a volume portfolio line.

-   - Dividing a flat revenue portfolio line by a flat volume portfolio line results in a flat price portfolio line.
+   - Dividing a revenue portfolio line by a volume portfolio line results in a price portfolio line.

 * At most one of the operands may be nested.
 First ``.flatten()`` if necessary.